This sweet & savory maple soy tempeh is a wonderful vegan grilling option for your next BBQ or camping trip!

 Now, if we’re being honest, the taste and texture of tempeh are a lot closer to most oven baked turkey than most people are willing to admit.
 On top of that, it’s loaded with protein and nearly foolproof to prepare.
 But best of all, tempeh soaks up marinade like a sponge, making it flavorful without having to drown it with gravy.
 This version combines the salty goodness of soy sauce with the all-natural sweetness of maple syrup.
 Finally, a touch of apple cider vinegar is used to give it a bright pop.

-So if you’re thinking about cooking Thanksgiving in the great outdoors this year, and not completely married to the idea of cooking a 15-pound turkey at a campsite, then we suggest you consider this as viable alternative.
+So if you’re thinking about cooking Thanksgiving in the great outdoors this year, and not completely married to the idea of cooking a 15-pound turkey at a campsite, then we suggest you consider this as a viable alternative.